tomludlow2/monzo_api/README.md

 - Very similar opeartion to get_access_token (see above) but changes refresh token instead of temporary token
 - Updated styling
 - Redirects to hub once completed

+**accounts.php*
+- This function has various functions
+- It simply first calls the monzo API using the information stored in the database
+- If an account is returned, it will generate a specific page
+- If called with ```?format=json``` then it will output the information in json
+- If called with ```?store=0``` then it will not push the data to the server (Useful for comparing old->new data)
+- The HTML version allows you to display both a tabulated and json version of the data side by side